by Heather Freeman, click here to get all our posts.

 Step 1.
 How confident is she?

 Her level of self-confidence can show in many ways: her behavior, her body language, how she speaks, what she says, and so on.
 Below are indicators of confident behavior.
 Which behaviors do you recognize in your daughter?
-(For a full assessment of her confidence, grab our How Gutsy is Your Girl Quiz)

 My daughter has a high level of self-confidence, because I notice the following in her behavior: